Ed Lewis: a scientist with the heart of a Taoist

 I find the last paragraph of Bender’s obituary for Lewis, quoted below, especially moving.
 In Lewis’s personal qualities and values, there is so much resonance with the values of Taoism—-kindness, generosity, humility, cheerfulness and lack of anxiety, a deep-seated fascination and love of nature, rather than of empire-building—qualities that seem so rare, so precious, and so needed in our world:

 “Those who knew Ed regarded him with something between affection and devotion.
 He was exceeding generous; it was impossible to pay for any meal shared with him, he readily gave away compound mutant chromosomes that had taken years to construct.
 His modesty was genuine and was not the least eroded by the attention that came with his honors.
 He was cheerful by his genetic constitution; even his final affliction with cancer he took on as an interesting problem.
-Mostly we will remember Ed for his infectious enthusiasm for the study of life.
-He would raise desert tortoises, or octopi, or tarantulas with the same excitement he had for his mutant flies.
-The aquariums and terrariums shared space in his cluttered office with his fly station, his accumulated figures and photos, and his flute music.
-He never had more than two or three students or postdocs, he avoided academic politics, and he did most of his science by himself, in the middle of the night.
+Mostly we will remember Ed for his infectious enthusiasm for the study of life…he avoided academic politics, and he did most of his science by himself, in the middle of the night.
 Ed reminded us of the challenge of a good problem, the delight of a surprising result and the wonder that first drew us to science.”

 –Welcome Bender (2004) “Edward B. Lewis: 1918-2004,” Nature Genetics 36:919.